 Royal Jelly is quite a popular food and nutritional supplement today as word has spread of how effective it is for many health conditions.
 It can be found for sale in several different ways:

-In this form, the RJ has not been dried or processed in any way and has been handled minimally, preserving the vitality of the product.
+In this form, royal jelly has not been dried or processed in any way and has been handled minimally, preserving the vitality of the product.

 2) Powdered Concentrate: modern drying technology using cold processes allows fresh royal jelly to be dried and concentrated in a powder form.
 Testing has shown the powder to maintain the vitality and integrity of fresh royal jelly.
 Powder is significantly more shelf stable than fresh royal jelly and is ideal for longer term storage or for those who do not have access to cold storage.